visionify/visionai/docs/scenarios/restricted-areas.md

 - Location of the event
 - Image of the event

-## Configuration
+## Camera Configuration

-It is recommended to set up camera in ceiling view to detect unauthorized entry events.
+Recommended to set up camera in ceiling view to detect unauthorized entry events.

+### Camera Placement

+- Install cameras at all entry points to the restricted area.
+- Place cameras at regular intervals within the restricted area to ensure complete coverage.

+### Camera Height

+- Cameras should be installed at a height of 8-10 feet above the ground.

+- Place the camera 10-12 feet from the focal point.

+### Camera Angle Mounting Ranges

+- Place the camera at a level angle to capture footage of people entering the restricted area.

+Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details